 Injuries kept Evers on the sidelines for most of 1911, as well, and Zimmerman responded with his first standout season.
 His .307 batting average and .462 slugging percentage both ranked among the top ten in the National League, but his shaky defense infuriated Manager Chance.
 When Zimmerman muffed two chances in the early innings of an August 7 game against Boston, Chance pulled him from the field and briefly suspended him for "indifferent fielding."
 Zimmerman was quickly becoming one of the most potent offensive weapons in the game, a rare middle infielder who could hit for both power and average, yet going into the 1912 season his status as an everday player in Chance's lineup was anything but secure.

 All that changed on February 1, 1912, when the Cubs regular third baseman, Jimmy Doyle, died suddenly from appendicitis.
 As a result of the tragedy, Zimmerman moved from Chance's doghouse to the hot corner, where he put together one of the best seasons by any player of the Deadball Era.
-That year he led the NL in batting average (.372), slugging percentage (.571), hits (207), doubles (41), home runs (14), and total bases (318).
-It was believed at the time that Zimmerman also paced the circuit with 103 RBIs, which would have made him the National League's first Triple Crown winner since Hugh Duffy in 1894.
-Research conducted a half-century later, however, determined that his actual RBI total was only 99, ranking him third behind Honus Wagner (102) and Bill Sweeney (100).
+That year he led the NL in the Triple Crown stats of batting average (.372), home runs (14), and RBIs (104), along with slugging percentage (.571), hits (207), doubles (41), and total bases (318).

 Zimmerman became the toast of Chicago.
 The year 1912 was the pinnacle of magician Harry "The Great" Houdini's popularity, and the city's sportswriters took to calling their third baseman "The Great Zim."
 Never one for modesty, Zimmerman started referring to himself in the third person under his new nickname.
 Chicago loved him for that, too.